Blehou/in-car-voice-assistant-LLM/README.md

 Without valid API keys, the application will not be able to connect to the language model or external retrieval services.

-Make sure to run the `setup.py` to install all folder necessary for this project.
+Make sure you run the `setup.py` file to install all the necessary files for this project.

 ---